Thomas Henry Fitzgerald: Queensland

 In 1862, Fitzgerald moved to the colony of Queensland, Australia.
 He settled in Brisbane and, through his work, saw early experiments in growing sugar cane in Queensland's sub-tropical climate.
 In 1866, while surveying in Mackay, Queensland he established the Alexandra sugar cane plantation.
 Over time, he developed a further four plantations in the region.
 The Alexandra mill was notable as it introduced new efficiencies into sugar cane milling, making the farming of sugar cane more accessible to the small farmers who, until that point, had mainly farmed cotton and maize.
 Between 1865 and 1871 the land under sugar cultivation had increased from 20 acre to 2493 acre.
 By 1876, this had increased to 5568 acre and by 1884 it had reached 19320 acre.

 Like many pioneers, Fitzgerald juggled active interests in business, politics and professional life (as a surveyor, Fitzgerald laid out the original town survey for what would become the city of Mackay).

 At the 1867 Queensland colonial election, Fitzgerald stood as a candidate in two seats: Rockhampton (election held on 27 June) and Kennedy (election held 19 July).
 Having won Rockhampton, he resigned Rockhampton on 30 June as he preferred to win in Kennedy.
 On 19 July, he won in Kennedy.

 Fitzgerald was appointed Colonial Treasurer in November 1868 in the government of Charles Lilley, a post he held for three months until he resigned from that role.
 In June 1869, he resigned from the seat of Kennedy.

 Between 1873 and 1875, Fitzgerald represented the seat of Bowen between 1873 and 1875.
-One of his agendas through his term was to legislate for the introduction of cheap labour for the cane fields.
-Fitzgerald's interest in this was very direct: times were very difficult in the industry and cheap labour was seen as an answer to the many problems in founding sugar cane plantations.
-The following years heaped even more misery upon him and his fellow farmers in the region, mainly in the torrential rains which brought about widespread cane rust.
-Fitzgerald was declared bankrupt in 1876 and had to resign his seat from Parliament, this time for ever.
+One of his agendas through his term was to legislate for the introduction of cheap South Sea Islander indentured labour for the cane fields (many of were blackbirded).
+Fitzgerald had a direct financial interest in this: times were difficult in the industry and cheap labour was seen as an answer to the many problems in founding sugar cane plantations.
+He and his fellow farmers in the region experienced further difficulties in the following years, mainly from torrential rains that brought about widespread cane rust.
+Fitzgerald was declared bankrupt in 1876 and had to resign his seat from Parliament, this time for good.

 Fitzgerald returned to Brisbane and to surveying, although his dreams of establishing settlements in far north Queensland had not died.
 With some backing from the Catholic Church (Fitzgerald was a devout Catholic), he established, in 1880, a sugarcane plantation known as Innisfail Estate (now a locality of the same name) and accompanying settlement, which later became the town of Innisfail in far north Queensland.
 However, despite the eventual success of the town, the early years were very trying for Fitzgerald.
 Weather conditions (flooding in particular) made farming difficult, sugar prices were not good (competition against bigger milling operations did not make this easier) and ultimately managing the diseases that came with new settlements in sub-tropical regions proved too much for Fitzgerald.